Bayesian method for fitting the low-energy constants in chiral perturbation theory: Model evaluation

-Since all the parameters in these two examples are known, all the analytical results can be calculated directly.
-In this section, we treat all the analytical values of $a_i^\mathrm{NLO}$, $a_i^\mathrm{NNLO}$ and $O_i$ as truth values.
-Hence, all these $a_i^\mathrm{NLO}$, $a_i^\mathrm{NNLO}$ and $O_i$ have been marked by a subscript ``tr'', in order to distinguish the fitting values.
+Since all the parameters $b_i$, $a_i^\mathrm{LO}$, $a_i^\mathrm{NLO}$ and $a_i^\mathrm{NNLO}$ in this example are known, all the analytical results $O_i$ can be calculated by these parameters directly.
+In this section, we define all the known values of these parameters as true values.
+The fitting values of these parameters are called theoretical values, which are fitted by the models in Sec. \ref{Sec:II}.
+In order to distinguish these two types of values, all the true values are marked by a subscript ``tr'', such as $a_{i,\mathrm{tr}}^\mathrm{NLO}$, and all the theoretical values are marked by the model name, such as $a_{i,\mathrm{A}}^\mathrm{NLO}$.

-In order to imitate the realistic experiment, the fitting data do not adopt the truth values but with some experimental errors $\sigma_i$.
-The imitative experimental data are generated by the distribution $N(O_{i,\mathrm{tr}},\sigma^2_i)$, $\sigma_i/O_{i,\mathrm{tr}}=0.02$ and 0.015 in Example I and Example II, respectively \cite{Schindler:2008fh}.
+In order to imitate the realistic experiment, the fitting data do not adopt the true values but with some experimental errors $\sigma_i$.
+The imitative experimental data are generated by the distribution $N(O_{i,\mathrm{tr}},\sigma^2_i)$, $\sigma_i/O_{i,\mathrm{tr}}=0.02$ in the example \cite{Schindler:2008fh}.
 For convenience, these imitative experimental data are also called experimental data for short.
-Their values are in the third column of Table \ref{table3} and \ref{table6} with a subscript ``exp'', respectively.
+Their values are in the third column of Table \ref{table3} with a subscript ``exp'', respectively.

-Example I have a poorer convergence than Example II.
-In other words, Example I converge slower than Example II, in order to consider possible poor convergences in the realistic world.
-Tables \ref{table2} and \ref{table5} give the contributions of the two examples at each order, respectively, which numbers are marked by ``tr''.
-It can be seen that some data in Example I with poor convergences, such as $O_5$, $O_6$, $O_{13}$, $O_{14}$ and $O_{17}$.
-The convergence of Example II is too strong.
-It leads to the experimental errors and the NNLO contributions being at the same order.
+Because the above true values are known, the true values of $\mu^\mathrm{LO}$, $\mu^\mathrm{NLO}$ and $\mu^\mathrm{NNLO}$ can be also calculated analytically.
+The parameters of truncation errors in Model B$_2$ are set as Eq. \eqref{eq:emu} and the description above it.
+The values of $p$, $\mu_e$ and $\sigma_e$ are given in Table \ref{app table1}.
+Similarly, the true values of the LECs are also known, so their prior distribution are set to the normal distribution $N(\mu_{a_i},\sigma_{a_i}^2)$, where

-These two examples are just two typical examples.
-We check that the other examples also give a similar conclusion and do not be mentioned anymore.
+We have deliberately given $\mu_{a_i}$ a deviation from the true value, in order to avoid fit at the true value.
+The distribution parameters of $\mu_{a_i}$ and $\sigma_{a_i}$ at each order are given in Table \ref{app table2}.